 Also to know:

 - A special Treasury fund of $500 billion will be created to fund loans, loan guarantee programs and related efforts.
 Among these are multiple Federal Reserve Direct Loans, including a program for larger companies and a Main Street Lending Program intended for small and medium-sized businesses.
 (Section 4003)

 - Qualifying employers that shut down but which retain employees will be able to claim a 50% payroll tax credit for staff retained during the crisis.
 (Section 2301) Update: Treasury announcement on using this credit.

 - Aspects of SBA’s Emergency Injury Disaster Loans have been liberalized.
 These can be used to meet payroll, cover sick leave, rent, mortgage, supply chain disruption and repayment of debt that can’t otherwise be paid due to revenue loss.
-(Section 1110) Update: SBA has set up a page with more detail.
+(Section 1110)

 - The government is also offering subsidies for 7 (a) loans that are not for paycheck protection, to encourage lenders to offer payment deferral.
 (Section 1112)

 - The Current Expected Credit Losses standards — which would have required covered lenders to forecast the performance of loans going forward for loan reserve purposes — are put on hold until yearend 2020 or the end of the national coronavirus emergency, whichever comes first.
 (Section 4014) Update: Federal regulators published guidance on this.

 The act authorizes FDIC to insure noninterest bearing transaction accounts in full, rather than subject them to insurance coverage restrictions.
 If FDIC goes ahead with this program, intended to be of short duration, it would be similar to a multi-year program used in the aftermath of the financial crisis.

 The National Credit Union Administration is authorized to take like action for coverage by NCUSIF (National Credit Union Share Insurance Fund).